FMGE 2023: Exam Date (30 July), Registration(Started), Pattern, Syllabus, Admit Card

 Result | Mode: Online

-Foreign Medical Graduates (FMGs) are required to fulfill the following eligibility criteria of FMGE 2020 in order to be able to appear in the December session examination.
-Candidates can check the FMGE 2020 eligibility criteria listed below:
+Foreign Medical Graduates (FMGs) are required to fulfil the following eligibility criteria of FMGE 2023 in order to be able to appear in the June session examination.
+Candidates can check the FMGE 2023 eligibility criteria listed below:

-- The candidates applying to FMGE must be either an Indian national or Overseas Citizen of India (OCI).
+- Candidates applying to FMGE must be either an Indian national or an Overseas Citizen of India (OCI).

 - All the FMGs are required to provide documents in support of the primary medical education from the foreign medical institution concerned.